PonjavicLab/PiFocus/README.md

 ## Cite our paper
 [PiFocus paper on Optics Express](https://opg.optica.org/oe/fulltext.cfm?uri=oe-32-8-13331&id=548369)

-Amir Rahmani, Tabitha Cox, Akhila Thamaravelil Abhimanue Achary, and Aleks Ponjavic, "Astigmatism-based active focus stabilisation with universal objective lens compatibility, extended operating range and nanometer precision," Opt.
+Rahmani, A., Cox, T., Achary, A. T. A., and Ponjavic, A., "Astigmatism-based active focus stabilisation with universal objective lens compatibility, extended operating range and nanometer precision," Opt.
 Express 32, 13331-13341 (2024)

 [Zenodo repository for supporting datasets](https://zenodo.org/doi/10.5281/zenodo.10726262) Rahmani, A., Cox, T. and Ponjavic, A. "PiFocus: Acquisition, Analysis and Hardware Control," Zenodo, (2023)

 ## Issues
 In the event that you come across any difficulties, please don't hesitate to file an issue and make sure to provide a thorough description of the problem.
+Or email us at:
+a.ponjavic@leeds.ac.uk

 ## License
 This work is licensed under a